Mental health trust: Services

 If more specialist hospital treatment is required, Mental Health Trusts will help with rehabilitation back into the community (social inclusion).
 Trusts may operate community mental health teams, which may include Crisis Resolution and Home Treatment, assertive outreach and early intervention services.

 The Mental Health Act 1983, Mental Health Act 2007 and Mental Capacity Act 2005 cover the rights, assessment and treatment of people diagnosed with a mental disorder who are judged as requiring to be detained ("sectioned") or treated against their will.
 A mental health trust will typically have a Mental Health Act team responsible for ensuring that the Act is administered correctly, including to protect the rights of inpatients, or of service users in the community who may now be under community treatment orders.
 The Care Quality Commission is the body with overall national responsibility for inspecting and regulating the operation of the mental health act by the regional trusts.

 Capacity

 According to the British Medical Association the number of beds for psychiatric patients was reduced by 44% between 2001 and 2017.
 An average of 726 mental health patients were placed in institutions away from their home area in 2016.

 Children of school age are normally treated through Child and Adolescent Mental Health Services (CAMHS), usually organised by local government area.
 Young people who become psychiatric in-patients frequently are treated in adult wards due to lack of beds in wards that are suitable for people of their ages.
 Young people frequently stay in hospital wards when they are fit for discharge because the mental health support facilities they need are not available where they live.

 List of MHTs

-These are the mental health trusts in the NHS in England in 2017 (note that many have NHS Foundation Trust status – a type of trust that has more independence from government):
+These are the mental health trusts in the NHS in England in 2017 (note that many have foundation trust status – a type of trust that has more independence from government):